Sourcing

 When we switch to a new product, where does the used product end up?

 If you think about it, products made from various raw materials are a complex mix of resources.
-Our e-waste product collection and recycling process allows for e-waste to become ingredients for new products.
+Our e-waste product collection and recycling process allow for e-waste to become ingredients for new products.

-From 2009 to 2022, we collected 5.69 million tonnes of waste electronics worldwide through waste product collection systems in effect in more than 50 countries.
+From 2009 to 2024, we collected 6.9 million tonnes of waste electronics worldwide through e-waste collection system operated in over 80 countries.

-By 2030, we plan to expand the waste production collection system to more than 180 countries that sell products with the plan to collect 10 million tonnes, and a plan to collect 25 million tonnes of e-waste by 2050.
+By 2030, we plan to expand the e-waste collection system to all global regions where our products are sold, with the plan to collect a total of 10 million tonnes accumulated since 2009.
+Furthermore, we also plan to collect 25 million tonnes of e-waste by 2050.